mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 constrain the others.
 This adaptive strategy helps to 'bootstrap' the GCIs from the speech signal, since GCIs are instrumental in recovering
 $u (t)$, but ultimately need to be derived from (and are defined in terms of) the latter.
-Another adaptive aspect of BNGIF’s built-in GCI estimation is that noisy GCI estimates may #emph[optionally] be supplied by the user a priori; BNGIF will then use this information to speed up inference, and yield refined estimates as part of its output.
+Another adaptive aspect of BNGIF's built-in GCI estimation is that noisy GCI estimates may #emph[optionally] be supplied by the user a priori; BNGIF will then use this information to speed up inference, and yield refined estimates as part of its output.
 These